Exlll/DatabaseLib/README.md

 - if you return a `String`, pass a `BiConsumer<String, Throwable>`
 - in general: if you return something of type `R`, pass a `BiConsumer<? super R, Throwable>`

+#### Task submission without callbacks (new in 3.1.0)
+You can submit tasks which don't require a callback method and which return a `CompletionStage`.
+The result of the `CompletionStage` is the result of the function that is given when the task is submitted.

 #### Asynchronous execution of tasks
 All tasks that are submitted through one of the different `submit...` methods are executed asynchronously in whichever thread the library chooses.
 After